jackpopp/bundler/README.md

 npm init --yes
 ```

-In our demo directory we'll set up some require calls and module.export definitions to work again.
+In our demo directory we'll add some require function calls to modules within the src directory and modules that installed from npm to the node_modules directory.

 ```javascript
 // demo/index.js